Elango-Sagravia/geo-politics/outstatic/content/articles/what-is-buryatia.md

 ![Central stadium of the Buryat capital](/images/central-stadium-buryatia-kwMz.png)

-source-*Central stadium of the Buryat capital.
+*source-Central stadium of the Buryat capital.
 Source: Pavel Kuzmichev, Gateway to Russia*

 The Buryat language, written in the Mongolian script for centuries, was switched to the Latin alphabet in the 1920s during the Latinization campaign in the Soviet Union, and again to Cyrillic in the 1930s, which remains in use today.